imDMK/DoubleJump/README.md

     }
 ```
 ### Events
-You can listen to events that are called before action.
+You can listen to events:
-Example usage:
 ```java
     @EventHandler
     public void onPlayerDoubleJump(DoubleJumpEvent event) {